^

 Use Arutimola during pregnancy

-The use of Arutimol during pregnancy should be carried out under the supervision of a physician and only in the case of clear medical indications, when the benefits of its use outweigh the potential risks for the mother and fetus.
+The use of Arutimol during pregnancy should be carried out under the supervision of a physician and only in the case of clear medical indications, when the benefits of its use outweigh the potential risks to the mother and fetus.

 Contraindications